 - Purchase a button extender for your mask so that the elastics are extended further behind your head and do not have to attach directly behind your ears.

-- If you can, use your hair to hold the elastics in-place away from your ears.
+- If you can, use your hair to hold the elastics in place away from your ears.
 For example, tie your hair in a bun and hook the elastic around the bun.

-- Your hearing aids will be delivered directly to your home within 5 days.
-Download the Lexie App, take the hearing check using the App, program your hearing aids to the results, and personalize your devices.
-You will be on your way to better hearing without having to risk your health.
+Your hearing aids will be delivered directly to your home within 5 days.
+Once they arrive, take the hearing check using the Lexie Hearing App, program your hearing aids to the results, and personalize your devices.
+You can also reach out to a Lexie Hearing expert right from the app should you need assistance.